 [40 CFR §63.10000(c)(1)(iv); 45CSR34] - 4.3.13.
-If you use quarterly performance testing to demonstrate compliance with one or more applicable emissions
+If you use quarterly performance testing to demonstrate compliance with one or more applicable emissions limits in Table 2 to 40 CFR 63 Subpart UUUUU, you

 - (1) May skip performance testing in those quarters during which less than 168 boiler operating hours occur, except that a performance test must be conducted at least once every calendar year; and - (2) Must conduct the performance test as defined in Table 5 to 40 CFR 63 Subpart UUUUU and calculate the results of the testing in units of the applicable emissions standard.